replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 Upgrade Velero to 1.9.0.
 You can upgrade using the Replicated Kubernetes installer.
 Or, to follow the Velero upgrade instructions, see [Upgrading to Velero 1.9](https://velero.io/docs/v1.9/upgrade-to-1.9/) in the Velero documentation.

-### Partial Snapshot Restore Finishes With Warnings
+### Partial Snapshot Restore Finishes with Warnings

 #### Symptom